Frequently asked questions related to COVID-19.

-Tom Riordan, Chief Executive of Leeds City Council, has been asked to lead a part of the new integrated national and local ‘test, track and trace’ arrangements that will eventually become a key part of the nation’s Covid-19 response efforts.
-His role as part of the Department for Health and Social Care (DHSC) aims to ensure that there are effective connections between the national programme, local government and local systems, including democratic oversight.
-The LGA is providing some support to Tom in his role which sits alongside his continuing duties in Leeds.
+Carolyn Wilkins, Chief Executive of Oldham Council, has succeeded Tom Riordan, Chief Executive of Leeds Council, in leading the integrated national and local ‘test, track and trace’ arrangements that has become a key part of the nation’s Covid-19 response efforts.
+Her role as part of the Department for Health and Social Care (DHSC) aims to ensure that there are effective connections between the national programme, local government and local systems, including democratic oversight.
+The LGA is providing some support to Carolyn in her role which sits alongside her continuing duties in Oldham.

-Please contact [email protected] to pass your views onto Tom.
+Please contact [email protected] to pass your views onto Carolyn.

 - 1. What parking policy guidelines should my local authority follow?